Born from Above

 Introduction

 This study will follow that thread.
-We will begin where Scripture begins — with the Spirit of Yahuah hovering over the waters and breathing life into dust.
-We will examine the Hebrew words that describe that act of creation, and then watch as the same language reappears at the conception of Yahushua, at the new birth of the believer, and at the final resurrection of the righteous.
+We will begin where Scripture begins—with the Spirit of Yahuah (the LORD) hovering over the waters and breathing life into dust.
+We will examine the Hebrew words that describe that act of creation, and then watch as the same language reappears at the conception of Yahushua (Jesus), at the new birth of the believer, and at the final resurrection of the righteous.
+The pattern is consistent, and it is deliberate.
+The Father is always the source of life, and His Spirit is always the agent who delivers it.

-What emerges is not a collection of unrelated doctrines.
+What emerges is not a collection of unrelated doctrines—creation over here, the virgin birth over there, the resurrection somewhere else.
 These are all one story.
-The same Spirit who hovered over the waters, who breathed life into Adam, who overshadowed Mary, who raises the dead — that Spirit is the single thread that holds every act of divine life-giving together.
+The same Spirit who hovered over the waters, who breathed life into Adam, who overshadowed Mary, who raises the dead—that Spirit is the single thread that holds every act of divine life-giving together.
+And the believer’s new birth is woven into that same thread.

 Part I — The Language of Life: Hebrew Roots